New England Wild Flower Society

 128 North Street, Whately, MA

-Nasami Farm sits on 75 beautiful acres in the Pioneer Valley of Western Massachusetts.
-Our nursery provides a source for native plants, including hard-to-find woody material, for homeowners, landscape professionals, and the green industry.
+Set on 75 acres in the Pioneer Valley of western Massachusetts, Nasami Farm sells native plants, many grown from seed that is locally sourced and sustainably harvested, to homeowners, landscape professionals, and the green industry.
 The Garden Shop at Nasami Farm offers native plants, botanic and horticulture books, and local artisan products.

 New England Sanctuaries

 The New England Wild Flower Society owns and manages eight sanctuaries in New England, of which seven are open to the public.
-Our sanctuaries protect rare species and serve as examples of New England habitats.
-Hours vary by Sanctuary.
+These sanctuaries protect rare species and serve as examples of New England habitats.
+Hours vary by sanctuary.

 Please note for all properties: